Nullvora/mabor/README.md

 <div align="left">
 <img align="right" src="https://raw.githubusercontent.com/tracel-ai/burn/main/assets/ember-walking.png" height="96px"/>

-Just heard of Burn?
+Just heard of Mabor?
 You are at the right place!
 Just continue reading this section and we hope you can get on board really quickly.

 </div>

 <details>
 <summary>
-The Burn Book 🔥
+The Mabor Book 🔥
 </summary>
 <br />

-To begin working effectively with Burn, it is crucial to understand its key components and philosophy.
-This is why we highly recommend new users to read the first sections of [The Burn Book 🔥](https://burn.dev/books/burn/).
+To begin working effectively with Mabor, it is crucial to understand its key components and philosophy.
+This is why we highly recommend new users to read the first sections of [The Mabor Book 🔥](https://burn.dev/books/burn/).
 It provides detailed examples and explanations covering every facet of the framework, including building blocks like tensors, modules, and optimizers, all the way to advanced usage, like coding your own GPU kernels.